-- Self-financing 1st cycle students who have completed the first two academic years or the rest of the programme with the best results may be reimbursed tuition fees.
+- Self-financing first cycle students who have completed the first two academic years or the rest of the programme with the best results may be reimbursed their tuition fees.
 The maximum number of students who receive this support may not exceed 10 % of the state-funded student cohort.
-In 2015, approx. 4.5 % fee-paying students received reimbursement. - In 2015, about 4.5 % of all students took out a state-supported loan.
-75 % of loans cover tuition fee costs, and 25 % are for living expenses with less than 1 % for studies abroad.
-The maximum amount to cover study fees is the annual study fee; for living expenses it ranges between EUR 950-1 900.
+In 2016, approx. 4.8 % of first cycle and 'integrated studies' fee-paying students received reimbursement.
+From 2017, students in second cycle and integrated programmes will be also eligible for reimbursement.
+The fees will be reimbursed annually.
+The new regulation applies to students who entered studies from 2017. - In 2016, about 4.9 % of all students took out a state-supported loan.
+Approximately three quarters of loans were issued to cover tuition fee costs, and about one quarter for living expenses with less than 1 % for studies abroad.
+The maximum lending amount to cover study fees is the annual study fee; for living expenses the range is between EUR 950-1 900.
+The total amount should not exceed EUR 14 630 excluding interest.
 The loan repayment must start one year after the end of studies.
-The term of loan repayment is 15 years.
-The interest rate depends on the credit institution. - Tax benefits for students' parents (and the student) who pay the tuition fees are eligible for an annual income tax refund, if the student is awarded his/her first degree.
+The term of loan repayment is 15 years. - Tax benefits for students' parents (and the student) who pay the tuition fees are eligible for an annual income tax refund, if the student is awarded his/her first degree.
 The income tax refund is up to 15 % of the paid tuition fee. - Students' parents can get family allowances if the family has three or more children under 18 years and/or older children who are full-time students (until 24 years old).
 The allocation depends on the difference between state supported income (non-taxable EUR 153) and the family's income.